nlesc-ave/ave-rest-service/README.md

 bedToBigBed -tab -type=bed6+4 -as=gff3.as A-AFFY-87_AffyGeneChipTomatoGenome.probes_ITAG2.3genome_mapping.bed chrom.sizes A-AFFY-87_AffyGeneChipTomatoGenome.probes_ITAG2.3genome_mapping.bb
 ```

+The [gff3.as](https://github.com/nlesc-ave/ave-rest-service/blob/master/gff3.as) is used to describe the columns in the bed file.

 ## Data registration

 After deployment the server is running, but contains no data.